 The hydro-turbine control system should be specified in accordance with IEC 61362.
-The performance of the hydro-turbine control system should be specified according to IEC 60308.
+The performance of the hydro-turbine control system should be specified in accordance to IEC 60308.
 The Employer should furnish the information necessary to predict possible resonance in the water passages of the power plant and in the unit.
-Admissible limits may be specified for fluctuation of shaft torque and of pressure in the draft tube.
+Admissible limits may be specified for fluctuation of turbine shaft torque.